lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To send an email to someone press :kbd:`Control +N` or :menuselection:`Imap --> Compose Mail --> New Message`.
 Then you will bring up a compose mail window.
 Type the email address of the person you want to type the address where it says :guilabel:`To`.
 Put the subject of your message in the :guilabel:`Subject` line.
 In the main part of the message called the body is where you will add most of your message.
 If you want to attach a file to your email press the button with the paperclip on it that says :guilabel:`Attach`.
 To send your message press the :guilabel:`Send` button.
 To save a draft of your message press the :guilabel:`Cancel` button and then press the :guilabel:`Save` button to actually save the draft.
 If you don't want to save a message press the :guilabel:`Cancel` button and then press the :guilabel:`Discard` button.
 To repopen a saved draft of a message :menuselection:`Imap --> Compose Mail --> Edit Draft...`.

-To view your messages on trojita to see new messages you have recieved in your inbox left click on the word :guilabel:`Inbox`.
+To view your messages on trojita to see new messages you have received in your inbox left click on the word :guilabel:`Inbox`.
 In the center of the window will show a list of all messages in your inbox.
 Unread messages will appear in bold.
 To view a message left click on the title and subject of the window and it will appear at the bottom.
 If you want to open this email in a popup window of its own double click the message title.
-If you recieve an email with an attachment a paperclip will appear on the message and click that to download the attachment or open it directly.
+If you receive an email with an attachment a paperclip will appear on the message and click that to download the attachment or open it directly.
 To switch from text to html view click the :guilabel:`HTML` tab.
 To switch back to text click on the :guilabel:`Text` tab.

 Your different folders are on a sidebar on the left hand side of trojita.
 To switch to another folder such as sent mail to view your sent messages left click on the :guilabel:`Sent Mail` folder in this case.
 To switch to the drafts folder left click where it says :guilabel:`Drafts`.

 To move to the next unread message press the :kbd:`n` key or to move to the previous message press the :kbd:`p` key.
-To manually toggle makring a message as read press the :kbd:`m` key.
+To manually toggle marking a message as read press the :kbd:`m` key.

 To reply to a message to just the person that sent it press :kbd:`Control + Shift +A` or :menuselection:`IMAP --> Private Reply`.
 To forward an email to someone else press :kbd:`Control +Shift+F` or :menuselection:`Imap --> Forward`.

 .. image:: trojita.png

-In the center of the window there are several different columns that show you information about each different email you have recieved.
+In the center of the window there are several different columns that show you information about each different email you have received.
 The :guilabel:`Subject` line shows you a subject that should tell you what each message is about.
 The :guilabel:`From` column shows who is sending you this email.
-The :guilabel:`Date` Coloumn show when the email was sent to you.
+The :guilabel:`Date` Column show when the email was sent to you.
 The :guilabel:`Size` column shows you how much space the email takes up on your account on the email server.
-To see if there is an attachment to a message a column has what looks like a paperclip and it has a paerclip in it if that email has an attachment.
+To see if there is an attachment to a message a column has what looks like a paperclip and it has a paperclip in it if that email has an attachment.

 When writing a reply message a window will pop up to write your message in.
 To send the message press the :guilabel:`Send` button.
 If you change your mind about sending this message press the :guilabel:`Cancel`.